Mental Health Access

 Purpose.
-The purpose of the Mental Health Project of Spectrum Institute is to promote improved access to a full range of mental health therapies for adults with intellectual and developmental disabilities.
+The purpose of the Mental Health campaign of Spectrum Institute is to promote improved access to a full range of mental health therapies for adults with intellectual and developmental disabilities.

 Focus.
-The project focuses on the role of guardians, conservators, and others who have assumed primary caregiving responsibilities for this special needs population.
+The campaign focuses on the role of guardians, conservators, and others who have assumed primary caregiving responsibilities for this special needs population.
 These individuals are mental health therapy fiduciaries.

 The constitution protects the right of adults to make their own medical decisions.
 (Cruzon v.
 Missouri (1990) 497 U.S. 261, 262; Thor v.
 Superior Court (1993) 5 Cal.4th 725, 731)